-The Office of Environment and Heritage (OEH) and the Department of Primary Industries Water (DPI Water) are partnering to develop rural floodplain management plans.
+The Department of Planning, Industry and Environment and the Department of Primary Industries Water (DPI Water) are partnering to develop rural floodplain management plans.
 This is part of the transition from rural floodplain management planning under Part 8 of the Water Act 1912 to the Water Management Act 2000.

 An interagency regional panel is overseeing the development of these plans.
-The panel is made up of representatives from DPI Water, OEH, NSW Department of Primary Industries (Agriculture and Fisheries) and Local Land Services.
+The panel is made up of representatives from the Department of Planning, Industry and Environment, DPI Water, DPI Agriculture and Fisheries, and Local Land Services.

 Rural floodplain management plans contain rules and set out management zones to coordinate approval of new flood works or approval of amendments to existing flood works.